mech/Learning-Notes/Design/Product/ProductDesign.md

 # Product Design

+> Constraints during the earliest stages of a hardware company's life force founders to carefully allocate resources to find creative solutions.
+I hope this post serves as a lesson to other hardware startups that spending tens of millions of dollars on product development prior to shipping a single unit is a goal that's not worth striving for. - [Here's Why Juicero's Press is So Expensive](https://blog.bolt.io/heres-why-juicero-s-press-is-so-expensive-6add74594e50)

 **MTTR** - Mean Time To Recovery

 > It's comfortable to focus on the areas where you are strong in your day-to-day role.
 By avoiding comfort and seeking continual improvement, you can skyrocket your true potential.
 Fail.
 A lot.
 Failure is the new success.
 Deliberate practicing your failure.